 The right lighting is essential for a healthy freshwater aquarium.
 Light-emitting diode (LED) lighting has many advantages for your tank.
-Your options for this type of lighting are numerous, so you have choices other than the traditional incandescent, fluorescent, or metal halide lighting.
-But you will need to choose wisely to ensure you get lights that are bright enough and have the right spectral range to support the plants in your tank and keep algae growth minimized.
+Your options for this type of lighting are numerous, so you have more choices than the traditional incandescent, fluorescent, or metal halide lighting.
+But you will need to choose wisely to ensure you get lights that are bright enough and have the right spectral range to support the plants in your aquarium and keep algae growth minimized.

 LED vs. Other Lighting Options

-Your best lighting options for freshwater tanks are standard fluorescent bulbs, compact fluorescent bulbs, metal halide lights, and LED lights.
+Your best lighting options for freshwater aquariums are standard fluorescent bulbs, compact fluorescent bulbs, metal halide lights, and LED lights.
 You want to avoid incandescent bulbs as they are suitable only for small aquariums and can give off too much heat.

 Standard fluorescent lights supply good light intensity and produce little heat.
 Compact fluorescent bulbs give more light output (at a smaller size) and are often built into an aquarium hood.
-Metal halide lights have the advantage of having a full spectrum, so they are good at reproducing the tropical lighting that many freshwater fish had in their native environment and can sustain photosynthesis for aquarium plants.
+Metal halide lights have the advantage of having a full spectrum, so they are good at replicating the tropical lighting that many freshwater fish had in their native environment and can sustain photosynthesis for aquarium plants.
 However, they can produce a lot of heat.

 By contrast, LED lights run much cooler than standard fluorescents and metal halides.
 They have many customizable lighting colors and intensities and will do well with both fish-only and planted tanks as long as you select those with the right output.

 You may want to set up a new tank with LED lights or replace the lighting system on your existing tank to take advantage of the benefits from this type of lighting.
 These include:

 - Low energy consumption: They take less energy to run—quite a bit less.
 LED aquarium lighting uses less electricity than other aquarium lights.
 Your energy cost savings alone will make up the difference in the cost of LED system in the first year to 18 months.